talented-crow-2942/Fundamentals-2401/README.md

 # README

-Fork this repository and use your fork to manage your solutions for Module 1, 2, 5 and 6.
+Clone this repository to your local machinen and use this directory structure to manage your solutions for Module 1, 5 and 6.